 How do I know which is length and which is width?
 It doesn't matter, just choose a direction and measure every room the same way.
 See the diagram below to see how I measured length east to west, and width north to south.
 Length first, then width.
 Example = the kitchen measures 18.0 (length) X 9.5 (width)

-Here is how it should look after you measure:
+Here is how your diagram should look after you add measurements:

 Step Three - Calculate